Feeligo/feeligo-rails-boilerplate/README.md

   1. find `FeeligoRailsBoilerplate` in all files and change to your own application's name

+  1. replace the tokens in `config/initializers/devise.rb` and `config/initializers/secret_token.rb` with your own random tokens.
+You can generate them with `SecureRandom.hex(64)`

-  3. create a file named `.env` at the project root, and enter your config variables as explained below
+  1. create a file named `.env` at the project root, and enter your config variables as explained below